 Worried your weight isn’t staying on track during your pregnancy?
 Concerned you are going to gain too much weight, or already have?
 Or maybe health conditions or morning sickness are preventing you from gaining weight, and you’re concerned for your little one’s health.

 There is already a lot of societal pressure about looking a certain way and being healthy, but still accepting your body for what it does.
 Finding that balance in daily life is hard enough without the added stress of pregnancy.
 And the pressure about weight and looks can become even more daunting when you are pregnant.

 Remember, each person is unique when it comes to how, where and when they gain weight during their pregnancy.
-Understanding some basic principles about healthy eating, average pregnancy weight trends, and things to watch for can help you feel better in between your doctor appointments.
-As well, understanding how family or personal medical history comes into play in your health during pregnancy can create the healthiest pathways to appropriate weight gain.
+Understanding some basic principles about healthy eating, average pregnancy weight trends and things to watch for can help you feel better in between your doctor appointments.
+Additionally, understanding how family or personal medical history comes into play during pregnancy can create the healthiest pathways to appropriate weight gain.

 For more information, contact our staff at (619) 515-2428 or fill out the form below.